What is iSecurity Encryption?

 Automated renewal or refreshed key operations will have no impact on accessing encrypted data that was previously encrypted by a discontinued key.
-Since inactive key information is retained in the original system where the initial encryption took place, transition from old key to new key is automatic, therefore restoring and accessing older encrypted data has become less challenging.
+Since inactive key information is retained in the original system where the first encryption took place, the transition from old key to new key is automatic, therefore restoring and accessing old encrypted data has become less challenging.

 - Files are never locked.
 They are available for application use even when encryption keys are refreshed.

 - Master Keys, as well as Data Keys, can be automatically changed, unattended.

 You can select a controlling system to manage all keys from a central repository.
 Additionally, you could restrict configuration access on that system so that unauthorized changes are not allowed.

 - In a multi-site environment, a single key manager can be set to support all sites, centralizing all Keys-related activity.